 Ken Guthrie - Deputy Mayor Pro-Tem

-As we all know by now, our colleague and good friend Ken Guthrie passed away Friday.
+Our colleague and good friend Ken Guthrie passed away Friday, September 27, 2014.
 I would like to share with you some of my thoughts as I reflect back on my time with Ken.

 Ken was appointed to the Town Council in 2005, and early next year, Ken would have become the first councilmember to serve for 10 years.
 Being the senior member of the council, one might have thought that Ken would have tried to push his own agenda or resist changes, especially some of the ones I would dream up.
 But that wasn't Ken, he was always thoughtful, deliberate, and always listened to everyone else before weighing in.
 Ken always sat at the far end of the council table from me, and it was hard to see him with Carl and Dave's heads always in the way, so I moved Ken next to me.
 There weren't going to be any motions or votes until I heard from Ken.
 He was my wingman.